kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-07-Grand-Theft-Auto-RF-Locks-Hacking-Flipper-Zero-Edition-Part2.md

 ### 0x03.
 ROLLING-PWN

 <p align="justify">
-In year 2021, I have found a very interesting yet scary car lock vulnerability, which affected all Honda vehicles currently existing on the market globally from year 2012 up to year 2023.
-All Honda vehicles allow a replay of the already expired commands in a consecutive sequence to unlock the car door permanently.
+In 2021, I discovered a highly concerning car lock vulnerability that affected all Honda vehicles on the global market from 2012 to 2023.
+This flaw allows the replay of previously expired commands in sequence, enabling the car door to be unlocked permanently.
 </p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BtYhD1X_L3A"